blyamur/Montgo-WP-Theme/montgo/README.txt

 Tags: minimalist, minimal, white, light, one-columns, without-sidebar, responsive-layout, custom-header, custom-menu, montgo Text Domain: Montgo

-Use theme topic, make an interesting blog, share knowledge and positive with other people.
+Use this theme topic, make an interesting blog, share knowledge and positive with other people.